 The Holland & Knight Charitable Foundation

-is pleased to announce the call for essays in its ninth annual Young Native
+is pleased to announce the call for essays in its tenth annual Young Native

 Writers Essay Contest.
 The Foundation partners with the Smithsonian